No-local-broadcasting theorem for non-signalling behaviours and assemblages: No-local-broadcasting of steerable assemblages

+Note that this means a quadripartite unsteerable, realistic, non-signalling behaviour is unsteerable in every possible partition of participants.
+This set will be considered unsteerable in the broadcasting scenario.

-Since we already have a set of assemblages of interest --- the set $UR_{ns}$--- and a divergence, we can introduce a relative entropy in the steering scenario.
-Such a definition was initially introduced in \cite{PhysRevX.5.041008}.
-However, in \cite{PhysRevX.5.041008} the set of free operations used is 1W-LOCC, while in our work we focus on LOSR transformations.
-This enables us to introduce a simplified version of the relative entropy introduced in \cite{PhysRevX.5.041008}--- we refer to \cite{PhysRevA.96.022332} for more details.
+Having introduced the set of assemblages of interest --- the set $\mathrm{UR_{ns}}$--- and a divergence, we can introduce a relative entropy in the steering scenario.
+Such a definition was initially introduced in Ref.~\cite{PhysRevX.5.041008}.
+However, in Ref.~\cite{PhysRevX.5.041008}, the set of free operations used is 1W-LOCC, whereas in our work, we focus on LOSR transformations.
+This enables us to introduce a simplified version of the relative entropy introduced in Ref.~\cite{PhysRevX.5.041008}--- we refer to Ref.~\cite{PhysRevA.96.022332} for more details.

-\begin{defi} The Relative Entropy of Steering is defined as:
+\begin{defi} The \emph{relative entropy of steering} of an assemblage $\RR$ from the $(2,2,m,o,d)$ steering scenario is defined as: